Xiroll/MSWDA/topic 7/exercises/1/README.md

 ## Resources

-Resources are all included within the `imgs` folder
+* Images are all included within the `imgs` folder
+* All content cann be found within the `Content.md` file

 ## Help